-Investors see no let up in market bloodbath if Trump wins presidency
+Investors see no let up to market bloodbath if Trump wins presidency

 Trump was leading Democrat Hillary Clinton in the Electoral College by a tally of 244-209 as of 0440 GMT, with some key swing states still too close to call.
 A tally of 270 is needed to win.

-The dollar, the Mexican peso and crude oil all plunged as Trump gained ground, with U.S. stock futures ESc1 tumbling nearly 5 percent, likely wiping trillions of dollars of value off global financial markets, while traditional safe havens such as sovereign bonds, the Japanese yen and gold all rallied.
+The dollar, the Mexican peso and crude oil all plunged as Trump gained ground.
+Both the S&P E-mini futures and Nasdaq futures slid about 5 percent, likely wiping trillions of dollars of value off global financial markets.

+The slump in futures foreshadows a rocky start to U.S. trading when markets open on Wednesday that could linger for weeks.

+“If Trump wins, we see the S&P falling to about 2,000 initially,” from Tuesday's close of 2140, said David R. Kotok, Chairman and Chief Investment Officer, Cumberland Advisors in Florida.

 Emerging markets such as Mexico and companies related to them such as large U.S. stocks with global exposure are likely to bear the brunt of panic selling, investors forecast.

 The Mexican peso is seen the bellwether for Trump's chances of a victory as his policies are damaging to Mexico's export-heavy economy.
-It plunged more than 13 percent to a record low as early projections put the maverick candidate with no political experience ahead.
+It plunged more than 13 percent against the dollar to a record low as early projections put the maverick candidate with no political experience ahead.

 "We'd probably see a selloff in riskier assets, in particular emerging markets assets, particularly the Mexican peso," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington, D.C.